opendoor/pggen/HACKING.md

 ## Testing Non-Default Drivers

-`pggen` supports using both `github.com/lib/pq` and `github.com/jackc/pgx/stdlib` as database drivers.
-For the moment `lib/pq` is recommended because `jackc/pgx` contains a [nasty bug](https://github.com/jackc/pgx/issues/841) that prevents our test suite from passing fully.
-Going forward we do want to switch to recommending `jackc/pgx`, as it is more actively maintained than `lib/pq`.
+`pggen` supports using both `github.com/lib/pq` and `github.com/jackc/pgx/v4/stdlib` as database drivers. `jackc/pgx` is recommended because `lib/pq` is unmaintained.

-The example tests all use the recommended driver (`lib/pq`) for testing to keep the example code simple.
+The example tests all use the recommended driver (`jackc/pgx`) for testing to keep the example code simple.
 The main test suite `cmd/pggen/test` is parameterized over the driver though.
 It allows you to you set the driver name via the `DB_DRIVER` environment variable.
-You can either set this variable to `postgres` (to use `lib/pq`) or `pgx` (to use `github.com/jackc/pgx/stdlib`).
+You can either set this variable to `postgres` (to use `lib/pq`) or `pgx` (to use `github.com/jackc/pgx/v4/stdlib`).

 The `tools/test.bash` script runs the test suite both ways.